-Throughout the volume it is apparent that Josephus remained relevant for modern Jews because of (rather than in spite of) the fascinating and irresolvable complexities and ambiguities of his persona and work.
+Throughout the volume it is apparent that Josephus remained important to modern Jews because of (rather than in spite of) the irresolvable complexities and ambiguities of his life and work.

-The volume will be relevant for Jewish Studies and related fields such as Modern History, Modern Literature, and Israel Studies, and it will also be of interest to scholars of Antiquity and the Middle Ages.
-Moreover, it will address a wider public whose interest in Josephus continues to be stimulated by the image and site of Masada and by current public debates on the history of the Jewish people and the Jewish nation.
+The volume will be relevant for scholars and students of Jewish Studies, Jewish-Christian relations, History, Classics, Modern Literature and Reception Studies.
+It also addresses a wider public whose interest in Josephus continues to be stimulated by the image and site of Masada and by wider debates on history, memory, nation, and diaspora.

 Table of Contents: